jterrier84/master/docs/advanced-guides/arch-linux-os.md

 pacman -Syu
 ```

-Start and enable sshd, pw auth is disabled for root, login with alarm user.
+Start and enable sshd. pw auth is disabled for root, login with alarm user.

 ```
 systemctl start sshd.service